Does Debt Consolidation Affect Buying a Home?

 How to prepare for a home purchase after debt consolidation

-After debt consolidation, keeping a low DTI ratio and a high credit score is essential when being ready to buy a home.
+After debt consolidation, keeping a low DTI ratio and a high credit score is essential when preparing to buy a home.

 Evaluate your credit score